Embossing

 What is the cost of embossing?

-Because unique dies are a need, it might be on the pricier side, but the impact of the beauty it brings to the product makes the cost well worth it.
+Because unique dies are a need, it might be on the pricier side, but the impact and

 How durable are embossed designs?